duerig/laser-dewarp/README.md

 # Acknowledgements

-The main author of the code is Jonathon Duerig, though I have taken inspiration and ideas from Daniel Reetz, Cristoph Nicolai (guitarguy) and anonymous2 from the diybookscanner.org forums.
+The main author of the code is Jonathon Duerig, though I have taken inspiration and ideas from Daniel Reetz, Christoph Nicolai (guitarguy) and anonymous2 from the diybookscanner.org forums.